tmyracle/node-react-project-starter/README.md

-# quick
+# Manager Tools
-Gotta go quick

-Payments and passwordless auth proof of concept build on the following stack:
+A collection of tools to help managers operate more efficiently:

-* Express / NodeJS backend
+- Express / NodeJS backend
-* Postgres
+- Postgres
-* React
+- React
-* Stripe for card handling
+- Stripe for payments (maybe)
-* VGS for PCI compliance and security

 Database is run using a docker image.
 API is not containerized at this point.